ScratchEverywhere/ScratchEverywhere/README.md

 - For the 3DS you need to edit `Makefile_3ds` and change `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
 - For the Wii U you need to edit `Makefile_wiiu` and change `APP_NAME`, `APP_SHORT_DESCRIPTION`, `APP_LONG_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
 - For the Wii you need to edit `Makefile_wii` and change anything under `Application Info` to whatever you please.
+- For the Vita you can edit the properties at `App metadata/config` to whatever you please.
+Do note however, if you're using custom LiveArea images, you must run them through `pngquant` (install with your package manager) with `--posterize` set to 4 first before packaging.

 #### Docker

 The recommended way to compile Scratch Everywhere! is with Docker.
 To compile with Docker all you need installed is Docker and Buildx.

-To compile for the 3DS run `docker build -f docker/Dockerfile.3ds --target exporter -o . .`.
+To compile for the 3DS, run `docker build -f docker/Dockerfile.3ds --target exporter -o . .`.

-To compile for the Wii U run `docker build -f docker/Dockerfile.wiiu --target exporter -o . .`.
+To compile for the Wii U, run `docker build -f docker/Dockerfile.wiiu --target exporter -o . .`.

-To compile for the Wii run `docker build -f docker/Dockerfile.wii --target exporter -o . .`.
+To compile for the Wii, run `docker build -f docker/Dockerfile.wii --target exporter -o . .`.

-To compile for the GameCube run `docker build -f docker/Dockerfile.gamecube --target exporter -o . .`.
+To compile for the GameCube, run `docker build -f docker/Dockerfile.gamecube --target exporter -o . .`.

 To compile for the Nintendo Switch run `docker build -f docker/Dockerfile.switch --target exporter -o . .`.

+To compile for the Vita, run `docker build -f docker/Dockerfile.vita --target exporter -o . .`.

 #### Manual

 If you are compiling with cloud variables, you will need to have DevkitPro's SDKs, [Mist++](https://github.grady.link/mistpp), and a modified version of libcurl (instructions in mistpp-packages repo) installed.
-- For the 3DS you will need the DevkitARM toolchain and libctru.
+- **For the 3DS**, you will need the DevkitARM toolchain and libctru.
 	- If you want to compile with audio support, you will also need a 3DS compiled version of SDL2 and SDL2_mixer.
 See the [Nightly Build commands](https://github.com/NateXS/Scratch-3DS/blob/main/.github/workflows/nightly-3ds.yml) for a reference on how to compile SDL2 3DS for yourself.
-- For the Wii U you will need the DevkitPPC toolchain, WUT, all SDL2-wiiu libraries, and [libromfs-wiiu.](https://github.com/yawut/libromfs-wiiu).
+- **For the Wii U**, you will need the DevkitPPC toolchain, WUT, all SDL2-wiiu libraries, and [libromfs-wiiu.](https://github.com/yawut/libromfs-wiiu).
-- For the Wii you need the DevkitPPC toolchain, libogc, all SDL2-wii libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
+- **For the Wii**, you need the DevkitPPC toolchain, libogc, all SDL2-wii libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
-- For the GameCube you need the DevkitPPC toolchain, libogc, all SDL2-gamecube libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
+- **For the GameCube**, you need the DevkitPPC toolchain, libogc, all SDL2-gamecube libraries, and [libromfs-ogc.](https://github.com/NateXS/libromfs-ogc).
-- For the Switch you need the DevkitA64 toolchain, libnx, and all SDL2-switch libraries.
+- **For the Switch**, you need the DevkitA64 toolchain, libnx, and all SDL2-switch libraries.
+- **For the Vita**, all you need is the [vitasdk](https://vitasdk.org) toolchain.
+It includes every SDL2 thing you might need.

 - DevkitPro's install instructions are available at : https://devkitpro.org/wiki/Getting_Started